 - Working to deploy the American Centrifuge, Centrus’ next generation uranium enrichment technology

-- Listed on the New York Stock Exchange under the symbol "LEU"
+- Centrus is an NYSE-listed company trading on the NYSE MKT platform under the symbol "LEU"

 - Headquartered in Bethesda, MD

 Centrus supplies low enriched uranium to commercial utilities to fuel in nuclear reactors worldwide.
 Low enriched uranium is a key component of the fuel used by nuclear power plants to generate electricity.

 Uranium enrichment for commercial nuclear reactors began in the 1960s, when the U.S. government shifted some of its enrichment capacity from military to civilian use.
 In the early 1990s, Centrus’ predecessor was created as a government corporation in order to prepare the government’s uranium enrichment operation for sale to the private sector.
 Privatization was completed in July 1998.
 As an investor-owned company, Centrus continues a 50-year tradition of reliability: all customer shipments have been made on time and within specification.

 Centrus’ business is in a state of significant transition as it seeks to reposition its enrichment business for long term success.
 Centrus will be a significantly smaller company as it transitions to making sales from its existing inventory, from purchases of low enriched uranium from Russia and from other potential sources of supply.
 Centrus is continuing to demonstrate its American Centrifuge technology.